dmcg/raspberry-strogonanoff/README.md

 Needs to be run as root -
-sudo python raspwitch.py --channel 1 --button 3 on
+sudo python raspwitch.py --channel 1 --button 3 --gpio 8 on